Derry GAA: Facilities and management

-Derry home games are played in the county grounds at Celtic Park.
-Derry and Owenbeg, Dungiven.
+Derry home games are played in the county grounds at Celtic Park, Derry and Owenbeg, Dungiven.
 Home football games are also sometimes held in Watty Graham Park, Glen or Dean McGlinchey Park, Ballinascreen, which are regarded as secondary stadia.
 Hurling games are also held at Lavey or Fr McNally Park, Banagher.

-The current senior football team manager is Rory Gallagher, while John McEvoy is the Derry senior hurling team manager.
+The current senior football team manager is Paddy Tally, while John McEvoy is the Derry senior hurling team manager.
 Mickey Donnelly is in charge of the under-20 football team.
 The minor football manager (under-17) is Martin Boyle.
-The management teams for the under-20 and minor hurlers includes Ryan O'Neill, Martin Birt and Kevin Kelly.
+The management teams for the under-20 and minor hurlers include Ryan O'Neill, Martin Birt and Kevin Kelly.

 Club scene

 Derry has 40 affiliated clubs; 32 of which are football, two of which are hurling and six of which are dual.
-Many Derry GAA followers taken a keener interest in the club scene than the inter-county scene, which can adversely affect attendances at Derry senior matches.
+Many Derry GAA followers take a keener interest in the club scene than the inter-county scene, which can adversely affect attendances at Derry senior matches.